SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/manage-senders.md

 2. Click **Add to SuperOffice**.
 The dialog **Add email address to SuperOffice** opens.
 3. Here you have the following options:
     * **Could it be one of these?** SuperOffice will try to match the sender with existing contacts in the database.
 Click one of the suggested contacts if it matches the sender.
-    * Search: Search for a company or contact to which you want to add the sender's email address.
+    * Search: Search for a company or contact you want to add the sender's email address to.
     * **Create new company and contact**: Click this button if the sender is a new contact from a company not previously registered in SuperOffice.
 Fill in the relevant fields and click **Save**.
 4. Click **Save**.